stephanj/langchain4j-cohere/README.md

 ```

 ## Preparations
-The for the other Cohere features is included but not yet activated because Langchain4J doesn't support it yet.
+Extra Cohere features are also included but not yet activated because Langchain4J doesn't support it yet.

 ### Summarize